SuperFLEB/blender_addon_template/README.md

 ## How to use it

-Before building an actual release, you should Git tag the latest commit to a version number, as this is included in the file naming.
+Before building an actual release, you should update the `version` in your bl_info in `__init__.py`, then Git tag the latest commit to that version number (using either "X.X.X" or "vX.X.X" format), as this is included in the file naming.

 ```shell
 git tag 0.1.2